elixir-europe-training/ELIXIR-TrP-FAIR-Converge/_lesson-plans/findable-data/topics/1-data-and-repository-discovery.md

   Repositories are quite diverse in scope.
-They can be general, meaning domain‑agnostic, or focused on specific types of data and research domains, known as subject repositories.
+They can be general, meaning domain‑agnostic, or focused on specific types of data and research domains, known as field-specific repositories.
 They may also be associated with international organisations, institutions, or specific departments.

   Repositories offer different levels of FAIRness and trustworthiness.
 It is